Magia (Shakira album)

-The album's live performances helped Shakira receive attention on Colombian media, and the LP earned her an award at the Viña del Mar International Song Festival.
+The album's live performances helped Shakira receive attention on Colombian media.
 However, it was not a commercial success, with sales estimated at between 1,000 and 1,200 copies.
 By Shakira's request, Magia and its follow-up Peligro (1993) were removed from music markets.
 "Magia" was released as promotional single in 1991.

 Development and composition

 Born in Barranquilla, Colombia, Shakira began writing songs at the age of eight years, her first one being "Tus Gafas Oscuras".
 Her performances at local competitions led to a meeting with local theater producer Monica Ariza, who later held an audition for her in Bogotá.
 She performed three songs for executives of Sony Music Colombia, who were impressed enough to sign her, at the age of 13, to record three albums, which were Magia, Peligro and Pies Descalzos.

 The low-budget Magia was put in almost three months of pre-production, which involved choreography of live performances for the album, singing lessons for Shakira, and arranging the songs.
 The concept of the music still reflected her personality, despite the fact that it was managed by the record label.
-The tracks deal with emotions of a person's first time falling in love, and range from a love poem ("Sueños") to a celebration of dance ("Esta noche voy contigo").
+The tracks deal with emotions of a person's first time falling in love, and range from a love poem ("Sueños") to a celebration of dance ("Esta Noche Voy Contigo").
 These were influenced from experiences with males such as her ex-boyfriend Oscar Pardo, stories told by her father, and dreams of living on the coast.
 In the book Shakira: Woman Full of Grace, Ximena Diego wrote that the album "demonstrated her [Shakira's] indisputable potential."

 Magia is a collection of songs written by Shakira between the ages of 8 and 12, and mainly consists of pop ballads.
 It was produced by Miguel E. Cubillos and Pablo Tedeschi, and recorded at Aga Studios in Bogotá, when Shakira was 13.
-A Sony Music Colombia representative said that the recording process was simple and went perfectly fine.
-But for Shakira, the process was problematic, as she had no ability to decide which tracks would be included and no input into the rhythmic structure or artistic production of the songs.
+A Sony Music Colombia representative said that the recording process was simple and went perfectly fine; however, for Shakira, the process was problematic, as she had no ability to decide which tracks would be included and no input into the rhythmic structure or artistic production of the songs.